-(1) Any party who wants to contest a charging document shall file a response ("answer") to the charging document and request a contested case hearing.
+- (1) Any party who wants to contest a charging document shall file a response ("answer") to the charging document and request a contested case hearing.
 The answer and request for hearing must be in writing and filed with the Administrative Process Division within the time limit established in the charging document.
-Unless the intended action of the Commission is a suspension or nonrenewal of a license on an emergency basis under ORS 183.430(2), the time limit for response to violation matters is 30 days after receipt of the charging document, for licensing or certification application denials, 60 days, and for service permit refusals, 15 days.
-In agency cases, if the retail sales agent agreement between the Commission and the agent provides for a hearing, the agent must file the request within the time period provided in the agreement.

-(2) The answer must specify what statements in the charging document the party denies and what defense or defenses the party will rely upon.
+Unless the intended action of the Commission is a suspension or nonrenewal of a license on an emergency basis under ORS 183.430(2), the time limit for response to a charging document is: - (a) 30 days after mailing of the charging document for violation matters, except that for violations of ORS 471.315(1)(c), the time limit shall be 20 days; - (b) 15 days after mailing of the charging document for service permit refusals based on failure to complete the alcohol server education course and examination and 30 days after mailing of the charging document for all other service permit refusals; - (c) 60 days after mailing of the charging document for license or certification refusal or non-renewal, except that for non-renewal of a license under ORS 471.313(5), the time limit shall be 20 days; - (d) Within the time period provided in the retail sales agent agreement between the Commission and the agent for agency cases, if the agreement provides for a hearing; - (e) Within the time period provided in the charging document for all other matters not listed above. - (2) The answer must specify what statements in the charging document the party denies and what defense or defenses the party will rely upon.
 The answer must include an admission or denial of each factual matter alleged in the charging document and a statement of each relevant defense to the allegations.
 A general denial is not sufficient to constitute an answer.
-Where the answer does not include the information required by this rule, the presiding officer may convene a prehearing conference to obtain the required information.
+Except in service permit denial cases, where the answer does not include the information required by this rule, or where no answer is filed, the presiding officer shall convene a prehearing conference to obtain the required information.